Jonesyme/BitWatch/README.md

 ### Note to the reviewers:

 Wish I had another day to add more test coverage.
 That said, I think I got most of the major components in there.
-- Mike
+Regards, Mike

 ## BitWatch